-Trade.com does offer clients Managed accounts, while Axitrader does offer clients Managed accounts.
+Trade.com does offer clients Managed accounts, while Axitrader does not offer clients Managed accounts.

 Trade.com Vs Axitrader Withdrawal and Funding Methods

 Trade.com and Axitrader have multiple deposit and withdrawal options.
-Funding and withdrawing from your Trade.com and Axitrader account to your chosen payment method should be straightforward.
+Funding and withdrawing from your Trade.com and Axitrader accounts to your chosen payment method should be straightforward.
 Lets see how Trade.com and Axitrader compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from Trade.com or Axitrader.

 Credit cards, Debit cards, Bank Transfer, Neteller, Payoneer,